NimbusAPI/nimbusapi.github.io/_posts/2014-03-09-Sending-a-Command-on-the-Bus.md

 The pattern is called Command / Consumer, or Command and Competing Consumer.
 Competing because we could have multiple applications processing these commands so we can scale out.
 Because of the queue naming and listener configuration we guarantee that only one of the consuming services will get the command message.

-With single consimer this is simple and in block diagrams it looks like this:
+With a single consumer this is simple and in block diagrams it looks like this:

 ![](../../images/CommandConsumer.PNG)